patrickjohncollins/patrickjohncollins.github.io/en/introducing-concordance.md

 I may access accords that I have signed and the associated information via an application on my terminal, typically a phone, a tablet, or a laptop.
 When I interact with someone, I can see the accords that we have in common.
 All accords and associated information may be referenced through hyperlinks.

-# Community computing

-The accord registry, and all other software components, are hosted by a grid of computers, where each computer is known as a node.
-The grid is owned and operated collectively by participants.
-Participants acquire a node, which needs to be powered, connected to the Internet, and essentially left undisturbed, most likely in their home.
-Each node offers processing power, memory, and storage to the network.

-My node hosts the accords that I have signed.
-Information pertaining to an accord is replicated amongst nodes operated by signatories.
-If a node is destroyed or malfunctions, a replacement node can be added to the grid, and the information restored automatically.
-If a node is stolen, no encrypted information is compromised.
-Nodes could potentially be equipped with antennas and establish mesh networks with other nodes, bypassing third-party Internet service providers.

-Participants are encouraged to periodically update their node.
-Ideally, they would receive a newer model via courier, and return the old model.
-The **community computing accord** would organize the activity of production and recycling of these devices.
-Each generation of node would offer increased capacity and security.
-Nodes are composed of open hardware components, where available, and when not, action is taken to produce them.
-Over time, the network may acquire the resources needed to freely distribute nodes to new participants.

 # Get involved